 About 11 years ago I never would have imagined that my life would be what it is now, but looking back on that time, I now realize that I was living in a fantasy world.
 I had five beautiful, healthy children, was working towards my dream of becoming a college professor, and had a husband who loved me; but I didn’t appreciate any of that … I was too crazy to.
 We were planning on taking the kids on wonderful vacations, building our dream home in the country, and supporting our children in their athletic and school events, but it turns out that those dreams would never come to pass, in fact … our world would fall apart.

 In the summer of 1998, I went to the doctor for a sinus infection and casually mentioned that I was under a lot of stress.
-The twins were nine months old, I was losing my bank job to a merger and my mother was threatening to divorce my father for the millionth time.
+The twins were nine months old, I was losing my bank job to a merger and my parents were having health and other issues.
 The doctor gave me a prescription and a coupon for Paxil.
-The doctor said that I needed antidepressants for my stress and didn’t mention anything about side effects.
-After being raised by a mother who constantly told us that we were destined to have depression and need meds, I viewed it as a foregone conclusion.
-I stayed on the 20 mg per day dose for eight years and never realized what it was doing to me.
-I had gained a lot of weight, wasn’t sleeping at night, was having hallucinations and very traumatic thoughts, was dizzy every single time that I stood up, had no energy, was unable to cry, had no interest in anything, and was very on edge.
+He said I needed antidepressants for my stress and didn’t mention anything about side effects.
+After being raised to believe that depression had some sort of genetic cause and I was destined to have depression and need meds, I viewed it as a foregone conclusion.
+I stayed on the 20 mg per day dose for eight years never realizing what it was doing to me.
+I gained a lot of weight, wasn’t sleeping at night, was having hallucinations and very traumatic thoughts, was dizzy every single time that I stood up, had no energy, was unable to cry, had no interest in anything, and was very on edge.

 When I hit what they call “poop out” (tolerance) in 2005, I had no idea what was going on.
 I would have uncontrollable crying fits for no reason.
 I would go into episodes of extreme rage for the dumbest things.
 I yelled at people and threw things all of the time.
 I also developed a strong craving for alcohol (especially vodka).
 I would drink pretty much every night.
 I felt that I had to be numb in order to make it through.
 It got so bad that I would start planning to drink during the day and would make myself a drink as soon as I got home.
 I acted like a crazy person.
 I was obsessed with things and people.
 I seriously thought that I had to be friends with everybody.
 I felt like I had to be involved in everybody’s lives, everybody’s except for the people that I should have been.
 I went to all of the ballgames and school functions, yet I saw my own family as a burden.
 I would say things to people that would hurt them and I didn’t even care.
 In fact, it gave me a feeling of power to be able to make somebody cry or upset.